T

 Destination-specific money tips

-• Tipping is not obligatory but appreciated for excellent service; 5-10% is common in restaurants if service isn't included.
+• Tipping is not mandatory but is appreciated for excellent service; rounding up the bill or leaving 5-10% for good service in restaurants is common.